Modern Slavery Act

 • All of our staff receive awareness-raising information around issues involving modern slavery and human trafficking, so that they can bring any concerns they have to the attention of management.

-4. Any staff, workers or other parties are strongly encouraged to report any concerns or suspicions that they might have to Saleem Hassan, the Company Director.
+Any staff, workers or other parties are strongly encouraged to report any concerns or suspicions that they might have to [identify an appropriate contact(s), by name or by role].

-5. Reports surrounding these issues are taken extremely seriously by our board of directors, who are committed to ensuring that all investigations shall be prompt and effective.
+Reports surrounding these issues are taken extremely seriously by our board of directors who are committed to ensuring that all investigations shall be prompt and effective.
 If our investigations reveal any issues, we are committed to taking appropriate action, including but not limited to:

 • Working with the appropriate organisations to improve standards.